Bytes and Bits

 This Computers & Technology book offers Vulkan Compute and GPU Programming and Compute Shaders and Parallel Processing and Graphics API and High Performance Computing content that will transform your understanding of Vulkan Compute.
 QuickStart Guide to Vulkan Compute has been praised by critics and readers alike for its Vulkan Compute, GPU Programming, Compute Shaders.

-The award-winning author brings years of experience to this Computers & Technology work, making it a must-have for anyone interested in Vulkan Compute or GPU Programming or Compute Shaders or Parallel Processing or Graphics API or High Performance Computing.
+The highly acclaimed author brings years of experience to this Computers & Technology work, making it a must-have for anyone interested in Vulkan Compute or GPU Programming or Compute Shaders or Parallel Processing or Graphics API or High Performance Computing.

 Buy Now on Amazon